Kneesnap/FrogLord/resources/documentation/games/greatquest/scripting.md

 > [!NOTE]
 > When writing `.gqs` files, sections are grouped using square brackets.
 > The number of brackets corresponds to how deeply nested the data is, similar to folders within folders.
+> For further information on writing configuration files see [the documentation](../../froglord/config-files.md).

 ## Design Quirks
 There is no concept of an if statement, so controlling execution flow can be a bit annoying.